The Latest: The Emmy Awards honor the best in television

+NEW YORK (AP) — “The Pitt” won best drama series, and “The Studio'' set a record for most wins by a comedy series in a single season Sunday night at the 77th Primetime Emmy Awards.

-NEW YORK (AP) — The 77th Primetime Emmy Awards has launched to honor the best of television.
+The Emmy Awards honor the best in television.
+The show aired on CBS from the Peacock Theater in Los Angeles.

-Apple TV+ has the two most nominated shows, “Severance” and “The Studio.”

-Comic Nate Bargatze is the host, marking his first time in that role for any awards show.
+Comedian Nate Bargatze hosted the show, marking his first time in that role.
 He’s released three Netflix stand-up specials including last December’s “Your Friend, Nate Bargatze” and has hosted “Saturday Night Live.”

-Sunday's award show airs live on CBS from the Peacock Theater in Los Angeles.

-Paramount+ with Showtime subscribers may stream the show live.
-Standard Paramount+ subscribers can stream it Monday through Sept.
-21.
+Apple TV+ entered the night with the two most nominated shows, “Severance” and “The Studio.”

 Here is the latest: